 Maximizing revenue is more than creating money-earning content.
 You must manage your blog well, interact with your readers, market through social media, create engaging content, and stay relevant to your niche.
 A ton of work goes into a blog, and even more so when you intend on making money.

-The key to earning money by blogging is to find harmony between helpful content and content that recommends things that makes a profit.
+The key to earning money by blogging is to find harmony between helpful content and content that recommends things that make a profit.
 Stay aware of trends, try reviewing products related to the trend, and approach your audience with the stance that you want to help a small business within your niche rather than make money by advertising.

 The other priority when it comes to blogging is that consistency is key.
 It doesn’t help to blog once a month because you’ll quickly lose relevance, and readers want a trustworthy source that remains updated.